Media freedom in Russia: Judicial prosecution of journalists and media outlets

-Judicial harassment of the blogger and politician Aleksey Navalny continued in 2014.
+Judicial harassment of the blogger and politician Alexei Navalny continued in 2014.
 Navalny was fined $8,400 in April for defaming a Moscow city councillor on Twitter.
 In December he was sentenced to three and a half years (with suspended sentence) together with his brother Oleg Navalny upon fraud charges.
 Roskomnadzor warned four media that reported on the sentence and relied a video of Navalny calling for demonstration, accusing them of inciting extremism.
+On August 20, 2020, Navalny was poisoned and nearly died.
+The Russian government refused to open any investigation into the poisoning, which is suspected by many to have been carried out by government agents as retaliation for Navalny's investigations of political corruption and his activities in the Russian opposition movement.

+Many Russian media outlets were forced to stop covering the Russian invasion of Ukraine because of new Russia's laws on “fake news”.
+Leading speakers of several YouTube video blogs with large audiences have also become defendants in the "law on fakes".
+In particular, criminal cases were initiated against Maxim Katz of channel "Maxim Katz" and Anastasia Bryukhanova of channel "Objective".